 The San Andreas fault zone that forms the tectonic boundary between the Pacific Plate and the North American Plate cuts through a large length of California and has created many notable earthquakes.

 The average rate of motion across the San Andreas Fault Zone is about two inches a year.
+Explore more here 美白乳液 in this beauty company.
 At this rate, Los Angeles and San Francisco could be pushed together as neighbors in approximately 15 million years.